 Retraining or learning to breathe in a different way is not easy!

-The first step is awareness of how you are breathing and the possible implications this has been having on your spine.
+The first step is awareness of how you’re breathing and the possible implications this has been having on your spine.

 Then it’s all about learning the basic principles of the original pilates method which has breath as the foundation of movement.

-And never underestimate the impact functional breathing has on developing core strength and reducing or getting rid of lower back pain.
+If you’re struggling with back pain, never underestimate the impact functional breathing has on developing functional core strength that keeps you pain free.